NatalieS-C/NatalieS-C.github.io/README.md

 # NatalieS-C.github.io
-A website on information about affordable healthcare
+This is a website about affordable healthcare.

 # Activist Toolkit Sample Project